Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The pattern

-After three to ten acquisitions, the platform company runs on four to five different CRMs plus twenty to forty satellite tools.
-None of them talk to each other.
+After 3 to 10 acquisitions, the platform runs on 4 to 5 CRMs plus 20 to 40 satellite tools.
+None of them talk.
 Each local managing director swears by their own.

 • Pipedrive at the founder-run one